mercanca/spart/README.md

  Therefore, there is no need to recompile to reshow or cancel statements.
 You can edit or remove statement files after compiling.
 If you want to show again, just write new file(s).

- The spart also can show the statements using different font and background colors.
+ The spart also can show the statements using different font sytles and background colors.
 The style of the cluster's statement and the partitions' statements can be setted differently.

 For example, the output at the below shows the cluster statement file exist:
 ```